 In advance of Earth Day on April 22, we sat down with the Berkeley, California-based activist to learn more about how to honor our planet from home.

-What have been some changes that you’ve made in your own life since we’ve been social distancing?
+What changes have you made in your own life since we’ve been social distancing?

 One of the biggest changes is that you’re not allowed to bring your reusable bags inside the grocery store.
 I totally understand why that’s happening but, of course, that is a bummer.
 And one of my big fears is that it’s going to last a lot longer than I would like for it to.